Sahil-LyfetAstic/LocateX/INSTALL_CHROME.md

-# Install Component Locator Extension in Chrome
+# Install LocateX Extension in Chrome

-This guide will help you build and install the Component Locator extension in Google Chrome.
+This guide will help you build and install the LocateX extension in Google Chrome.

 ## Prerequisites